benjymous/annotations/sandman/sandman.51.md

 # Issue 51: "A Tale of Two Cities"

-[Note: no official title is given; I am using Gaheris' title for his internal story.]

 ##### Neil Gaiman, Bryan Talbot, Alec Stevens, Mark Buckingham

 First story in anthology, "Worlds' End"